 - Reuters (website): ‘GlassPoint Unveils First Commercial Solar Enhanced Oil Recovery Project’.
 Press Release, 24 February 2011.

 - Goossens, E. (2011).
 ‘Chevron Uses Solar-Thermal Steam to Extract Oil in California’.
 Bloomberg (website), 3 October 2011.

-- Abengoa Solar—Solar Power for a Sustainable World (website): Industrial applications
+- Abengoa Solar—Solar Power for a Sustainable World (website): Industrial applications (No longer available)

 - Areva Group (website): ‘Areva and Technip to Work on Solar Thermal (CSP) Applications for Oil and Gas Industry’.
 Press Release, 24 April 2012.

 - IPCC (2011).
 ‘Renewable Energy Sources and Climate Change Mitigation: Special Report of the Intergovernmental Panel on Climate Change’.
 Cambridge University Press, Cambridge (UK) and New York (USA).